afrind/draft-cenzano-media-interop/draft-cenzano-moq-media-interop.md

 --- abstract

-This protocol can be used to send and receive video and audio over LOC[loc], that uses Media over QUIC Transport [MOQT] .
+This protocol can be used to send and receive video and audio over Media over QUIC Transport [MOQT], using LOC[loc] packaging.

 --- middle